 3. Percentage of companies third-party testing their products

 Nearly 90% (465) of all CBD companies third-party test their products and post the Certificates of Analysis on their websites.
 This is really impressive and not only showcases an industry willing to take the appropriate safety measures for its customers but also upholds the right standards.

 What is third-party testing exactly?

 Third-party testing refers to the testing of CBD products performed by accredited, independent laboratories specializing in cannabis analysis.
 Laboratories commonly test for cannabinoids and terpenes in the hemp extract, as well as the presence of any contaminants such as heavy metals, residual solvents, and mycotoxins.
 Once testing is complete, Certificates of Analysis (COAs) are issued verifying the results.
 All legit companies post COAs publicly as proof of testing and for your reference.

 Why is third-party testing important for the CBD industry?

-Despite incredible progress in the CBD industry, it still remains largely unregulated, resulting in shady companies producing bogus products, some of which can be filled with harmful contaminants not fit for your consumption.
+Despite progress in the CBD industry, it remains largely unregulated, resulting in shady companies producing bogus products filled with harmful contaminants.